n7tae/QnetGateway/README.md

 You will need several packages to build Scott's gateway.
 The RasPi will probably have all or moste of these but it still doesn't hurt to be sure:

 sudo su

 apt-get update

 apt-get upgrade

-agt-get install make g++ unzip git
+apt-get install make g++ unzip git

-and maybe a few more.
+and maybe a few more of your favorite packages.
 Here is one of my favorites: "apt-get install avahi-daemon".
 Then you can "ssh <user>@<hostname>.local" instead of "ssh <user>$<ip address>.

 After you install all the required packages, the g2_ircddb gateway installation can begin.
 Go to your login home directory and (without root privileges) type: